coryking/mcp-alchemy/README.md

 ## Azure Authentication

-MCP Alchemy supports Azure CLI token-based authentication, tested with Azure PostgreSQL Flexible Server.
+This fork of MCP Alchemy adds support for Azure CLI token-based authentication and has been tested with Azure PostgreSQL Flexible Server.
 While the token authentication mechanism might work with other Azure database services, it has only been verified with PostgreSQL Flex.

 To use Azure authentication: